Skip to main content

 When you run nut code:

-1. Loads the proposal - The AI reads the proposal description and understands the task
+1. Loads the task - The AI reads the task description and understands what needs to be done

 2. Analyzes your codebase - Reviews relevant files and project structure